 The ad industry was once very lucrative, but tightening budgets are making ad executives uneasy.

 Many of us have seen the popular television show Mad Men, which tells the tale of advertising companies and their executives in 1960s New York.
 But did you know that the show’s protagonist, Don Draper, is an amalgam of the mid-twentieth century’s most illustrious ad men, such as David Ogilvy, George Lois and Bill Bernbach?

 In the 1960s, these executives ruled the New York advertising scene.
 They were masters of both creative content and client relationships.
 But things have changed since then, and the Don Drapers of today aren’t as secure as they once were.

 For most of the twentieth century, advertising provided its executives with secure and effortlessly lucrative revenue streams.
 Why?
 Because the industry was………………

-To Read Frenemies book summary completely sign up to 12min for free (Click here)
+To Read Frenemies book summary completely sign up for free (Click here)